 Much of its history West Flanders would stay a watery mess.
 After the Flemings had managed to embank most of their coastal lands with dikes during the High Middle Ages, with the Eighty Year’s War in the second half of the sixteenth century, and the War of the Spanish Succession at the start of the eighteenth century, made of the wider Zwin Region a continuous battleground.
 A frontline on both sides defended through inundating the Zwin Region for years on end, and thus allowing tidal movement scraping new gullies into the landscape (Winstein 2003).
 This besides all the fortresses being built, dikes demolished, towns and villages ruined etc. Ravaging the historic landscape of Flanders thoroughly.
 We do not even mention the Great War and the Second World War.
 The reader can make a picture.

 The watery-mess explanation of the word sincfala pairs well with one of the explanations concerning the names Flanders and Fleming.
 These names might be related to the Germanic flauma meaning 'flood', or the Old-High-German verbs flewen and flouwen, the Old-Norwegian verb flaumr, the Mid-Frisian verb floeie, or the Dutch verb vlieten.
-All meaning to flow.
-It was the Roman geographer Pomponius Mela described lacus Flevo (‘lake Flevo’ modern IJsselmeer) in the Netherlands and gave it its name.
+All meaning 'to flow'.
+It was the Roman geographer Pomponius Mela described lacus Flevo ('lake Flevo' modern IJsselmeer) in the Netherlands and gave it its name.
 That was in the first half of the first century AD.
-Also the waterbody Flevo, later named Flie or Vlie, is related to ‘ to flow’ as well.
+Also the waterbody Flevo, later named Flie or Vlie, is related to 'to flow' as well.
 These words would also be related to the word flâm in Ingvaeonic, also called North Sea Germanic.
-Therefore, the names Flanders and Fleming would point to a flooded land (Verhulst 1995, Toorians 2021).
-Anyway, the Flemings are quite capable to restart another war on this etymological issue, so we let it rest before we make a mistake.
+Therefore, the names Flanders and Fleming would point to a flooded landscape (Verhulst 1995, De Maesschalck 2019, Toorians 2021).